TYPO3 vs WordPress: an honest comparison

 Integration into IT Landscape90%

-• Budget > EUR 30,000
+• Budget over EUR 30,000

 • Long-term operation (5+ years)

-• Dedicated development team
+• A dedicated development team

 • Complex requirements (multilingualism, multi-site, workflows)